wise-team/steem-wise-core/README.md

-# Steem smartvotes (core package)
+# Steem smartvotes (core library)
-Vote delegation system for STEEM blockchain: core package.
+Vote delegation system for STEEM blockchain: common library for browser & node.

-Currently, there are two tools available:
+Currently, it is used by the following tools:

 - [steem-smartvotes-cli](https://github.com/Jblew/steem-smartvotes-cli) — CLI tool for vote delegators
 - [steem-smartvotes-voter-page](https://github.com/Jblew/steem-smartvotes-voter-page) — Simple HTML page that allows a voter to vote on behalf of a delegator.

 Links to github-pages hosted online tools can be found here: [jblew.github.io/steem-smartvotes-core/](http://jblew.github.io/steem-smartvotes-core/).
 Online tools: